Do I need any previous dance experience?

 We will try to summarize it here and maybe add a couple of comments of our own.

-Ladies, your purpose is to be more attractive to men who dance, not just men in general.
-There’s a huge difference.
-If you want men to invite you to dance, then you need to know what men who dance are looking for.
+If you want others to approach you and invite you to dance, then you need to know what dancers are looking for.
 Here are four recommendations for what you should wear:

 #1: Wear a single layer top.